 For one thing, whether or not After Lorca’s reissue reaffirms its lasting influence on 21st century poetry is a question Spicer wouldn’t have cared to consider.
 Tradition, as he informs Lorca, “means generations of different poets in different countries patiently telling the same story, writing the same poem, gaining and losing something with each transformation — but, of course, never really losing anything” (9).
 I can’t help but read “transformation” as the keyword here, insofar as it emphasizes historical process in its radical contingency over a firm grasp of causality.
 Tradition, for Spicer, locates the aesthetic trace of a shared problem or dilemma; the poem is then an event in language confronting that problem for what feels like the first time, only to discover that it simply faces a version of it all the more intensified, at least as far as American empire is concerned.

 So when I read After Lorca I’m reminded of other writers who share Spicer’s convictions about poetic subject-matter, or more specifically his in-mixing of diatribe and jaw-dropping beauty.
 I think of the snarky assessment of contemporary cultural institutions in Luke Roberts’ Glacial Decoys, as it ranges from magazines like “The White Review, the TLS, the LRB” to funding bodies like “the AHRC,” all the way down to “every single writer’s website I’ve ever seen,” admitting at the last instance “I hate it all” (60).
 I think of Danielle LaFrance’s Tentacle Rasa when it goes all “Riding You is like / having one too many / questions.
 When You / ride me I am hoarse,” as in the different ways to body desire are awkward or goofy or rotten at the edges, “Animals eat / You because in 2013 / Americans produced / about 254 million tons / of You” (2, 14).
-I think of Imogen Cassels’ Chesapeake, maybe one of the few genuine serial poems published this year, “I don’t think anyone / writes the way they want to, / or the way they think / they do,” no, I don’t think they do either, later scratching at the old scab, “my love for you / a healing I therefore unpick” (11, 12).
-And I think of how James Goodwin’s Aspects Caught in the Headspace We’re In describes somehow being together even though lodged in the weird spaces that alienation produces,
+I think of Imogen Cassels’ Chesapeake, maybe one of the few genuine serial poems published this year, “I don’t think anyone / writes the way they want to, / or the way they think / they do,” no, I don’t think they do either (11).
+And I think of how James Goodwin’s Aspects Caught in the Headspace We’re In describes social relationships arrayed against the spatial anomalies of the present,

 There’s some air in